 Q.Can you give me some advice on how to buy coins at the Expo?

 A.Sure.
 First, it's a good idea to know what coin(s) you are looking for, and what you are willing to pay.
 For example, you may want to buy a Saint-Gaudens $20 gold piece, and you want to look at some in the $3,000-$3,500 price range.
 You'll find that some of the dealers either specialize in Saint-Gaudens, or have good selections in their cases.
 Just talk to them, look at some coins and discuss prices.
 You should definitely make sure any coin you're considering is in a grading service's holder so you know you're getting what you're paying for.

-Q.I got a $2-off coupon off your website.
-I've also got one from a newspaper advertisement, plus, I'm a senior citizen.
-With all those discounts I figure that I owe you $2.
+Q.I got a $5-off coupon off your website, plus I'm a senior citizen.
+With all those discounts I figure that I owe you $0.
 Is that right?

-A.Our $2 off coupon is only good toward general admission.
+A.Our $5 off coupon is only good toward the general admission price.
 But your senior discount is the best one offered.
-Admission for seniors is just $4!
+Admission for seniors is just $5!

 If we have not covered your question here, please don't hesitate to call us at 888-743-9316 or email [email protected] for further information.